exasol/public-knowledgebase/Environment-Management/how-to-deploy-a-single-node-exasol-database-as-a-docker-image.md

 Volumes in Exasol serve three different purposes.
 You can find detailed information in <https://docs.exasol.com/administration/on-premise/manage_storage/volumes.htm?Highlight=volumes>

-Since it’s recommended to use less disk space than the size of LVM disk (because Exasol will create a temporary volume and there should be a free disk space for it) I’d recommend using 20 GiB space for volume.
+Since it’s recommended to use less disk space than the size of LVM disk (because Exasol will create a temporary volume and there should be a free disk space for it), we'll use 20 GiB space for the volume.
 The actual size of the volume increases or decreases depending on the data stored.

 ![](images/6.png)

 4) Network port numbers

 Since you should use the host network mode (see "Start the cluster" below), you have to adjust the port numbers used by the Exasol services.
 The one that's most likely to collide is the SSH daemon, which is using the well-known port 22.
-I’m going to change it to 2222 in EXAConf file:
+We change it to 2222 in EXAConf file:

 ![](images/7.png)

 The other Exasol services (e. g.
 Cored, BucketFS, and the DB itself) are using port numbers above 1024.
 However, you can change them all by editing EXAConf.
-In this example, I’m going to use the default ports.
+In this example, we use the default ports.

 ```markup